canonical/observability/decision-records/2025-03-20--node-exporter-otelcol-adr.md

 end
 ```

-## Two separate subordinate charms for otelcol and node-exporter
+## Alternative 3: Two separate subordinate charms for otelcol and node-exporter
-This alternative is readily rejected because it would require to relate the node-exporter charm to both otelcol (to scrape it) and a principal charm (so the subordinate node-exporter is provisioned), leaving the principal---node-exporter relation a no-op.
+This alternative is readily rejected because it would require to relate the `node-exporter` charm to both `otelcol` (to scrape it) and a principal charm (so the subordinate `node-exporter` is provisioned), leaving the principal---node-exporter relation a no-op.
 This is because juju doesn't deploy a subordinate charm to a vm if it is only related to another subordinate charm (regardless whether the relation between the two subordinates is a regular relation or a subordinate relation).

 ```mermaid
 flowchart LR